Eltoney/My-first-Server-Client-connection/README.md

 # My-first-Server-Client-connection
-This is my first connection between server and client connection via the terminal using the socket built in function in c
+My first experiment to build a client , server simulation via terminal based on c built in socket function